 - Complete a PSW Literacy Assessment (available starting October 15, 2021)

 - Submit pre-admission documents

-- Pay program fee - currently funded by the Ontario Government for eligible students.
+- Pay program fee - currently fully funded by the Ontario Government for eligible students.

 Pre-admission Requirements & Documents:

 - If 19 years of age or older, have 17 high school credits with a minimum of Grade 11 Workplace English - provide transcript OR for those that did their schooling in another country, must have high school or post secondary diploma from their country of origin and a minimum Canadian Language Benchmark (CLB) score of 6.